-4.4.5 Other Forms of Revocation Advertisements Available
+4.9.11 Other Forms of Revocation Advertisements Available

 An ECA is required to generate, issue and publish a CRL.
-In addition to CRL publication, an ECA may use other methods to publicize the certificates it has revoked.
+An ECA is also required to provide OCSP Responder service.
+In addition, an ECA may use other methods to publicize the certificates it has revoked.
 Any alternative method must meet the following requirements: